With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreNatividad Medical Center is a mental health treatment clinic in Monterey County, California, located at 1441 Constitution Boulevard, 93906 zip code.
+Learn MoreNatividad Medical Center is a mental health facility in Monterey County, CA, located at 1441 Constitution Boulevard, 93906.
 Natividad Medical Center provides hospital inpatient treatment.
-Natividad Medical Center provides group therapy, activity therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Natividad Medical Center provides group therapy, individual psychotherapy and activity therapy to young adults, seniors 65 or older and adults.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.